ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 ## ActivityPub Integration

+This section discusses how the proposed advertising system integrates with ActivityPub.

 ### Ads as Activities

-In this architecture, advertisements are treated as specialized ActivityPub activities, encoded in JSON-LD.
+Advertisements are treated as specialized ActivityPub activities, encoded in JSON-LD.
 This approach aims to unify the advertising model with the existing ActivityPub standards, making it easier for developers to implement the system.

-Ads in this system are represented as specialized ActivityPub activities, allowing for native distribution and interaction within the Fediverse.
-By using activities, ads gain several advantages:
+Key Advantages:

-1. **Native Distribution**: Ads can be seamlessly federated across ActivityPub-compliant servers, reaching a wider audience without additional protocols.
+- Native Distribution: Ads can be seamlessly federated across ActivityPub-compliant servers, reaching a wider audience without additional protocols.

-2. **User Interaction**: The inherent interactivity of activities enables users to engage with ads through actions like 'Like,' 'Share,' or custom interactions defined for the advertising system.
+- User Interaction: The inherent interactivity of activities enables users to engage with ads through actions like 'Like,' 'Share,' or custom interactions defined for the advertising system.

-3. **Structured Metadata**: Ads can carry additional metadata such as target demographics, monetization pointers, and more, all within the ActivityPub JSON-LD context.
+- Structured Metadata: Ads can carry additional metadata such as target demographics, monetization pointers, and more, all within the ActivityPub JSON-LD context.

-This structure makes it easier for both servers and clients to handle ads in a standardized way, while providing advertisers with the ability to target their messages effectively.

-#### Data Model

-Ads are defined as a custom ActivityPub `type` called `Ad`.
+Data Model: Ads are defined as a custom ActivityPub type called Ad.
 Here is an example data model for an ad:

 ```json
 {